liaochenlanruo/pgcgap/README.md

 ## Introduction

-PCGAP is a pipeline for prokaryotic comparative genomics analysis.
+PGCGAP is a pipeline for prokaryotic comparative genomics analysis.
 It can take the pair-end reads as input.
 In addition to genome assembly, gene prediction and annotation, it can also get common comparative genomics analysis results such as phylogenetic trees of single-core proteins and core SNPs, pan-genome, whole-genome Average Nucleotide Identity (ANI), orthogroups and orthologs, COG annotations, substitutions (snps) and insertions/deletions (indels) with only one line of commands.

 ## Installation